tucksravin/incidental-fox-productivity/README.md

-make everything faster, fetch data only when needed everything else should be firebase/store based convert dates to luxon datetimes see why todoist sometimes has cors problems and sometimes doesn't
+make everything faster, fetch data only when needed everything else should be firebase/store based convert dates to luxon datetimes see why todoist sometimes has cors problems and sometimes doesn't make animations to mask unvoidable loads and slowdowns

 ### features for later